ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ## Mapping of Nanopore reads to the assembly
 To get started with Racon, we need to map the Nanopore reads to our genome assembly.

 Burrows-Wheeler Alignment (BWA) tool aligns DNA fragments to genome assembly/reference genome.
-Three algorithm are avalible: BWA-backtrack (short-read alignment only), BWA-SW and BWA-MEM.
+Three algorithms are available: BWA-backtrack (short-read alignment only), BWA-SW and BWA-MEM.
 To process the long reads, BWA-MEM is faster and more accurate than BWA-SW.

 Let's create new directory in your work directory and copy a submission script template from /blue/general_workshop/share/bash_files directory.